77yahir/Were-not-Done-Y.E.T/project-context.md

-# Project Context: Board Friends
+# Project Context: Board Buddies
 ## Product
 A web system for letting users add board games to their catalog and borrow board games from